JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/El_discurso_sobre_la_verdadera_religion.md

 On the way to Phoenicia, where they were going to cool the spirits of the Jewish authorities, Jesus was accompanied only by twelve evangelists and the twelve apostles.
 His companions were concerned about the attitude of Jesus' enemies, and Thomas, in a break they took for lunch, expressed that concern with the following question:

 > “_Master, I should really like to know just what is wrong with the religion of our enemies at Jerusalem.
 What is the real difference between their religion and ours?
-Why is it we are at such diversity of belief when we all profess to serve the same God?_” ([UB 155:4.2](/en/The_Urantia_Book/155#p4_2))
+Why is it we are at such diversity of belief when we all profess to serve the same God?_” (<a id="a47_259"></a>[UB 155:4.2](/en/The_Urantia_Book/155#p4_2))

 <figure id="Figure_1" class="image urantiapedia">
 <img src="/image/article/Luz_y_Vida/LyV37/07.jpg">